For a PDF copy, see: Printing at RC info sheet – artwork

 Community groups in Sussex are welcome to come and design their artwork in the centre.

-We charge 70p per hour for computer use.
-If you would like to use a computer for a number of hours, it is advisable to book one.
+Computer use is free but if you would like to use a computer for a number of hours, it is advisable to book one.
 Contact us to do this.
 Have a look at our list of computer programs before you come, so that you know what you will want to use.

 Save it as a PDF or JPEG and bring the original as well!